-American Periodicals Series Online contains page images of more than 1,100 historic American magazines, journals, and newspapers.
-These resources illuminate the development of American culture, politics, and society across some 150 years.
+Scanned pages of more than 1,100 historic American magazines, journals, and newspapers from 1740 through 1940.
 Articles can be searched by author, source, and words in the complete text.
 Updated quarterly.

 This site allows you to search and view newspaper pages published between 1836 and 1922; some newspapers from Ohio are available.
 The site also includes directory information, including a link to library holdings, about American newspapers published from 1690 to the present.

 Congress and the Nation has been the definitive resource for researchers studying the actions of the U.S. Congress.
 The online edition series combines the same content from the print volumes with a number of electronic features and functionality to make navigating this immense amount of content a smooth experience.